slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 I look forward to your response.
 [Power play; leave them with good vibes.]

 - First establish a baseline — use Google.
 Ask if they will match advertised prices from a competitor.
-“What is your best out the door price?”
-“Will you do that -10%?”
-“If you reach my price, I will buy today.”
-“I am on the phone with xxxx; they have this advertised for $xxxx.
-Can you beat that?”
-“If I buy here, will you throw in xxxx?”
-“What if I pay cash?”
-“Okay, thank you.
+«What is your best out the door price?» «Will you do that -10%?» «If you reach my price, I will buy today.» «I am on the phone with xxxx; they have this advertised for $xxxx.
+Can you beat that?» «If I buy here, will you throw in xxxx?» «What if I pay cash?» «Okay, thank you.
 It’s helpful to know where you stand.
-I am going to check out a couple of your competitors and will be back if it makes sense.”
-WALK AWAY.
+I am going to check out a couple of your competitors and will be back if it makes sense.» WALK AWAY.
 - Unexpressed feelings never die.
 Releasing pressure is different from venting.
 - The more influence somebody is the more they use we / plural pronouns.
 - Negotiate contracts in minute detail on the front end so that you aren’t negotiating after work is done, investments are made, and you have no bargaining power.
 This is especially important if the relationship between people is important as it avoids conflict later on.
 - Cold call all owners to rent.
 8 said yes.
 Then auction!
 - irritation -> challenge people to make something that they don’t want to do. agitation -> challenge people to make something that they want to do. agitate more than irritate.
-- how to say no: When processing a “yes” or “no” to a request, don’t forget about your third option: negotiation.
+- how to say no: When processing a «yes» or «no» to a request, don’t forget about your third option: negotiation.
 - how to say no to an interview: i think i said already everthing about that subject.
 - how to say no to something else: i think i did already what i can do.
 - how much would i have to pay to close this deal now
 - smart partners negotiate fair deals because they know that lopsided deals are fragile and that most value accumulates in long term trust relationships. you can tell a lot about a potential partner by their opening offer. (naval)
-#q["The best salespeople aren’t selling anything—they’re helping people buy." -- Jeffrey Gitomer $  1946  $]
+> *"The best salespeople aren’t selling anything—they’re helping people buy." -- Jeffrey Gitomer [1946]
+- Marketing signals excess production.
+- Women buy male-targeted products; men rarely buy female-targeted ones.
 -->

 > *"Advertising has us chasing cars and clothes, working jobs we hate so we can buy shit we don’t need."